List of commercial failures in video and arcade games: Jazz Jackrabbit 2

 Although reviews for Jazz Jackrabbit 2 were positive, sales were insufficient and resulted in a loss for its publisher Gathering of Developers.
-This prevented the developers from finding a publisher, thus leading to the cancelation of Jazz Jackrabbit 3 which could have been the franchise's first 3D game.
+This prevented the developers from finding a publisher for Jazz Jackrabbit 3, thus leading to its cancellation.

 Kingdoms of Amalur: Reckoning

 Kingdoms of Amalur: Reckoning is an action RPG game released in 2012, developed by 38 Studios and Big Huge Games.
 38 Studios had been formed by Curt Schilling initially in Massachusetts.
 After acquiring Big Huge Games from the failing THQ, the studio secured a US$75 million loan guarantee from the economic development board of Rhode Island for establishing 38 Studios within the state and promoting job growth.
-Kingdoms was generally well-received by critics, and initial sales within the first three months were around 1.3 million.
+Kingdoms was generally well received by critics, and initial sales within the first three months were around 1.3 million.
 Though impressive, Rhode Island recognized that the title was expected to have hit 3 million units by this point for 38 Studios to pay back the loan.
 38 Studios defaulted on one of the loan repayments, leading to a publisher to pull out of a US$35 million investment in a sequel.
 The studio managed to make the next payment, but could not make payroll or other expenses, and shortly later declared bankruptcy by May 2012.
 Resolving the unpaid loan became a civil lawsuit, and ultimately with the state settling with Schilling and other investors for a US$61 million payment, leaving the state around US$28 million short on its loan.
 The rights to Kingdoms eventually fell to THQ Nordic AB, the holding company that came to acquire many of the former THQ properties after their bankruptcy.

+The Lamplighters League

+The Lamplighters League is a turn-based tactics game developed by Harebrained Schemes and published by Paradox Interactive (the parent company of Harebrained Schemes) in 2023.
+The game was based on adventures published in pulp magazines of the 1930s.
+While the game received positive reviews, it failed to achieve a commercial success.
+A week after its release, Paradox stated that they intended to write off the game at a cost of 248 million kr (US$22 million).
+This followed after Paradox had laid off 80% of Harebrained Schemes' employees.
+Harebrained Schemes, which had been bought by Paradox in 2018, announced that they agreed to end their partnership with Paradox, and reorganized as an independent company.